 Next, let’s consider a reckless trader.
 They just want to use their leverage to make some quick money.

 They deposit $1,000 and have 100:1 leverage.
-They buy the EURUSD at 1.1320, but they don’t place a stop loss.
-They think the EURUSD is going up, so they are willing to hold the trade until that happens (scary!).
+They buy a currency pair but they don’t place a stop loss.
+They think the pair is going up, so they are willing to hold the trade until that happens (scary!).

 On this flip side, if the price rises 100 pips, they make $1,000 (100 pips x $10).
 They doubled their account.